pimlie/ubuntu-mainline-kernel.sh/README.md

                        is used.
-Path is relative from $PWD -ll, --low-latency   Use the low-latency version of the kernel, only for amd64 & i386 -lpae, --lpae        Use the Large Physical Address Extension kernel, only for armhf -do, --download-only Only download the deb files, do not install them -ns, --no-signature  Do not check the gpg signature of the checksums file -nc, --no-checksum   Do not check the sha checksums of the .deb files
+Path is relative from $PWD -ll, --low-latency   Use the low-latency version of the kernel, only for amd64 & i386 -lpae, --lpae        Use the Large Physical Address Extension kernel, only for armhf --snapdragon         Use the Snapdragon kernel, only for arm64 -do, --download-only Only download the deb files, do not install them -ns, --no-signature  Do not check the gpg signature of the checksums file -nc, --no-checksum   Do not check the sha checksums of the .deb files